Pawtucket , Rhode Island Therapists

 Divorce in Pawtucket

 Another factor affecting mental health in Pawtucket is divorce.
-Providence County, where Pawtucket is located, has the second highest divorce rate of Rhode Island counties at 13.43 percent.
-Only Kent County, at 13.69 percent, is higher.
+Providence County, where Pawtucket is located, has the second highest divorce rate of Rhode Island counties at 13.43%.
+Only Kent County, at 13.69%, is higher.
 Divorce has the potential to affect the mental health of not only the couple splitting up but their family members as well, especially any children of the relationship.

 The Challenge of Finding a Suitable Therapist in Pawtucket, Rhode Island